input-output-hk/marlowe-doc/tutorials/concepts/actus-marlowe.md

 |PAM example|IP|2025-01-01 00:00:00:000|2.0|₳|
 |PAM example|MD|2025-01-01 00:00:00:000|20.0|₳|

-That are translated into the following Marlowe contract:
+The projected cashflows are translated into the following Marlowe contract:

 ``` haskell
 When [